Microsoft-USEduAzure/workshops/website-migration/readme.md

     ![](images/40.png)

-1. For the connection string, enter the name as dbContext and add the value as the Secret Identifier you copied from a previous step wrapped around a special call with Microsoft Key Vault as displayed in the following screen shot.
-Also make sure the Type is set to SQLAzure and click Update. **BE SURE TO CLICK SAVE IN THE CONFIGURATION BLADE!!**
+1. For the connection string, enter the name as **dbContext** and add the value as the Secret Identifier you copied from a previous step wrapped around a special call with Microsoft Key Vault.

+    `@Microsoft.KeyVault(SecretUri=<ENTER_YOUR_SECRET_URI)`

+1. Make sure the Type is set to SQLAzure and click Update. **BE SURE TO CLICK SAVE IN THE CONFIGURATION BLADE!!**

     ![](images/41.png)